My Story

 I’m here to help you become a faster runner from the 5K to the marathon.

 Hence, in my 20s, I turned my back on endurance training in favor of serious strength training and Muay Thai.
-I continued the basic ‘fitness running’ all ring sport athletes engage in, a walk in the park after years of multi-sport endurance training.
+I continued the basic ‘fitness running’ all ring sport athletes engage in but didn’t compete.

-Eventually, a shoulder injury inspired a comeback to the sport of running.
+In my 30s, a shoulder injury inspired me to come back to the sport of running.
 That focus—and improved training methodology—massively increased my running performance, leading to faster race results (and more awards) than I dreamed possible.

 But what I love most about running is that it is measurable.
 With a running smartwatch, I can put a number on my VO2 max, lactate threshold, and maximal speed.
 The finer details require some lab equipment, but they’re quantifiable.
 Better training leads to faster race results.
 Therefore, every race informs me whether my training was effective—in minutes and seconds.

-As an NSCA-Certified Strength and Conditioning Specialist, I hold a certification that is widely recognized as the gold standard for sports performance training.
-This prestigious qualification, which requires a four-year college or university degree for eligibility, is not easily obtained, making it a testament to my dedication and expertise.
-Currently, I am furthering my knowledge and skills by pursuing the Performance and Sport Scientist qualification, also offered by the National Strength and Conditioning Association (NSCA), a non-profit organization with its headquarters in Colorado Springs, USA.
+I hold the NSCA-Certified Strength and Conditioning Specialist, which is widely recognized as the gold standard for sports performance training, and requires a four-year college or university degree for eligibility.
+It is issued by the National Strength and Conditioning Association (NSCA), a non-profit organization with its headquarters in Colorado Springs, USA.

-My focus in the strength and conditioning field and its sub-disciplines is running performance.
+My focus is on the strength and conditioning field and its sub-disciplines related to running performance.
 To stay current, I read scientific studies in both English and German.
-Of course, I have also studied the works of all great running coaches (past and present), and I’m certainly indebted to them.
-Feel free to reach out for book recommendations.
-I’m an avid reader, and I’m happy to give my two cents on it.
+I have also studied the works of all great running coaches, most notably Renato Canova, Brad Hudson, Steve Magness, Jack Daniels, Arthur Lydiard, Tim Noakes, Matt Fitzgerald, Jason Karp, and Pete Magill.

-My understanding of the challenges and triumphs of running training is not just theoretical.
-I have lived and breathed it as an athlete myself.
-When I assign a long run at the end of a demanding training week, I know exactly what it feels like.
-Having lived abroad for more than a decade and experienced running in 69 different countries, I have acquired a deep empathy for the unique challenges that each athlete faces in their training journey.
+Being an athlete myself, I know exactly what it feels like when I assign track intervals or a long run at the end of a demanding training week.
+Having lived abroad for 15 years and run in 70 different countries, I have also acquired a deep empathy for the unique challenges that athletes face in different environments.

-First, all workouts ideally have a specific purpose to improve endurance, speed, stamina—or a combination thereof.
-In scientific terms, race fitness is a combination of general endurance, lactate threshold, VO2 max, running economy, maximal speed, and fatigue resistance at race pace.
-The right workouts at the appropriate intensity result in the most significant improvements.
+First, all workouts should have a specific purpose: improving endurance, speed, or stamina.
+This is achieved through easy runs, long runs, tempo runs, intervals, and repetitions.
+In scientific terms, the purpose of a workout is to enhance general endurance, lactate threshold, VO2 max, running economy, maximal speed, and fatigue resistance at race pace.

-Finally, there is the intelligent week-by-week progression with periodization.
+Third, is the intelligent week-by-week progression with periodization.
 This is the roadmap towards peak performance in a 5K, 10K, HM, or marathon race.
 My plans are designed with the modern non-linear periodization approach.
-Here, a mix of various training stimuli is present throughout the training cycle that gradually transitions from an emphasis on general to race-specific abilities.
+Here, a mix of various training stimuli is present throughout the training cycle that gradually transitions from an emphasis on general fitness to race-specific abilities.

 I look forward to hearing from you.